-The degree of convergence between the two Agendas depends on the level of disaggregation (goals, targets, indicators), and of course the nature of their focus.
-A mapping exercise by the UN Economic Commission for Africa (UNECA) has shown that convergence is 100.0% at Goal level).
-Convergence reaches 69.8% at Target level and 67.2% at indicator level.
+The degree of convergence between the two Agendas depends on the level of disaggregation (Goals, Targets, Indicators), and of course the nature of their focus.
+A mapping exercise by UNECA has shown that convergence is 100.0% at Goal level.
+Convergence reaches 69.8% at Target level and 67.2% at Indicator level.